 If we feed our dogs dry, processed food, many of the vitamins and minerals are lost due to processing!
-Dogs of all ages, hard working dogs, can benefit from health supplements added to their diet.
-They aid a dog in reaching it’s best in health and fitness.
+Dogs of all ages, hard-working dogs, can benefit from health supplements added to their diet.
+They aid a dog in reaching it’s best for health and fitness.
 They are additions to help get the most out of the food!

 The first step you need to take prior to starting the nutritional supplement programme is to evaluate your dog with the help of a professional.
 You should consider his age, his level of activity, what is his current level of training, and what time of the year it is!

 - Antioxidants They can help pets live a healthier and potentially longer life.

 - Vitamin C helps maintain cell and tissue structure and protects against free radical damage to organs.
 It is important to give supplements that use high-quality vitamin C, such as Ester-C, to get maximum results.
 Dogs under 2 years of age can be given 250 mg vitamin C twice a day and for over 2 years, 500 mg of vitamin C twice a day.

 - Vitamin E works as an antioxidant to fight premature aging; it also assists in fat metabolism and supports cell membrane integrity.

 - Digestive enzymes: They can help dogs get the most from the food consumed, as dogs have very small digestive tracts.

 - Essential fatty acids: They get destroyed in the high heat processing of dog foods.
 EFAs act as anti-inflammatory agents and are worth trying if the dog has an autoimmune disorder or arthritis.
 Many versions of these substances are on the shelves of health-food stores, from salmon oil to capsules of concentrated EFA.